aslpavel/palette-emacs-theme/README.md

 ### Palette Emacs Theme
-Color palette based emacs theme

-#### Rationale
-I like to change color theme, but it is often frustrating experience as different themes support different packages (faces).
-And after you switched to different color palette you need manually update all the faces that are not supported by this particular theme.
+Color palette based emacs theme.
+You can specify small set of colors (palette) and based on it whole theme will be constructed, it would also include blended colors based on this palette.

 #### Features
- - Easy switching between palettes `palette-preset-cycle`
  - Add new color with ease, by specifying only 16 colors in `palette-colors`
  - Uses blended colors to extend palette